Dr. Garcia's CV

 2014-2015: Grass-roots Initiatives - "The

-Nicaragua Sustainability Project" (housed in The Psychology Club)
+Nicaragua Sustainability Project" (housed under The Psychology Club)

 Co-Curricular Service Immersion Initiative in Managua, Nicaragua: May